chef-boneyard/chef-web-docs-2016/chef_master/source/api_compliance.rst

 .. code-block:: bash

-   $ zip -r newprofile.zip profile_directory
+   $ zip -r /tmp/newprofile.zip profile_directory

 or it may be created from the context menus in the |windows| and/or |mac os x| graphical user interfaces.